-When it comes to buying the best bathroom paint for the job, here are a few key things to think about...
+When it comes to picking the best bathroom paint for your space it sounds obvious, but pick a pot that’s definitely fit for purpose in a bathroom.
+Here are a few key things to think about...

 You'll want it to be touch-dry within a couple of hours to recoat and to dry quickly enough for you to use the room again within the day.

 Look at paint longevity — how long is the paint mould resistant for?
 You don’t want to have to repaint within a year so check if the bathroom paint comes with any guarantees.